Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Next, travel the Golden Horn on your way to an unforgettable cruise along the Bosphorus Strait, the majestic strait that runs through Istanbul, linking Europe and Asia.
 From the cruise boat, you can view the dramatic sights lining the Bosphorus’ wooded shores: mosques, a bridge that for a time was the world’s longest, and Rumeli Hisari, a massive fortress built by Mehmet the Conqueror in just three months as he prepared to take Istanbul.

-Also noteworthy on this tour are the 19th-century mansions of the Ottoman elite and the Sultans’ fanciful gingerbread palaces and hunting lodges.
+Part of what you can see in Turkey on this tour are the 19th-century mansions of the Ottoman elite and the Sultans’ fanciful gingerbread palaces and hunting lodges.

 Do not leave Istanbul without experiencing the Hammam – a Turkish body scrubbing, washing, and massage experience.
 For the best Hammam experience, go to the Haseki Hurrem Sultan Hammam, which dates back to the 16th century.
-It’s located in the middle of the Blue Mosque and the Hagia Sophia Museum.
+It’s located in the middle of the Blue Mosque and the Hagia Sophia Mosque.

 It is far too hard to list exactly what to do in Istanbul for a few days, as there is so much on offer.
 So, take your pick from the ideas below.
 These Istanbul guides will ensure your few days in this metropolis are a total blast.